tailot/taylored/README.md

 # taylored

 Make changes to a branch a plugin.
-A command-line tool to manage and apply '\'''.taylored'\''' plugins.
+A command-line tool to manage and apply '''.taylored''' plugins.
 It supports applying, removing, verifying plugins, and generating them from a branch (GIT).

 ## What is Taylored?